 Don’t go too flat!
 You shouldn’t feel like your head is bending or strained.

 If none of the above positions work, you may want to sleep at an incline.
 A recliner or adjustable bed may give you the support you need without causing strain.

 Neck & Back Pain Relief in Central Maryland

 There is no reason to let back and neck pain keep you from living your life!

 At Lipinski Chiropractic, we successfully treat neck and back pain every day.
 After your initial visit, we will develop a treatment plan specific to your condition, with the goal of relieving your pain for good.
+We also offer a selection of chiropractor-approved pillows designed to meet your sleeping needs.
 Schedule your appointment today!